Medically reviewed by Drugs.com. Last updated on Apr 16, 2020.

 There are no contraindications listed in the manufacturer's labeling.

-Septic or other distributive shock (off-label dosing): Continuous IV infusion: Initial: 10 to 20 ng/kg/minute (Khanna 2017; manufacturer’s labeling); monitor response and titrate every 5 minutes by increments of up to 15 ng/kg/minute as needed.
+Septic or other distributive shock (off-label dosing): Continuous IV infusion: Initial: 10 to 20 ng/kg/minute (Khanna 2017; manufacturer’s labeling); monitor response and titrate as frequently as every 5 minutes by increments of up to 15 ng/kg/minute as needed.
 Once the underlying shock has sufficiently improved, down-titrate every 5 to 15 minutes by increments of up to 15 ng/kg/minute based on response.
 Doses as low as 1.25 ng/kg/minute may be used.

 Maximum initial dose: 80 ng/kg/minute during the first 3 hours of treatment.